fannynabis/chameleon-documentation-en/tabelle__datensatz.md

 Im oberen Bereich des Datensatzes steht ein Eingabefeld zur Verfügung über welches andere Datensätze aus der Datensatzliste geladen werden können.
 Angezeigt und durchsucht wird immer das Namensfeld der Datensätze.

 You can find an input field in the upper section.
 You can use this one to load another data set from the data base.
-The name of the data set is always been shown an browsed.
+It is the name of the data set which is always been shown an searched for.

 ![](bild11.png)